How to sleep properly on your side

 Is there a best side to sleep on?
 The answer is definitely yes!
 In many ways, side sleepers have it better than those who spend the night in other sleeping positions.
 But the benefits of side sleeping actually depend on which side you prefer.

-"We know that it is not easy to make decisions when you are unconscious.
-But if you know how to sleep correctly on your side, you will enjoy a more fulfilling sleep, more flexible joints and muscles, as well as better health."
+We know it's not easy to make decisions when unconscious.
+But if you know how to sleep properly on your side, you will enjoy more fulfilling sleep, more flexible joints and muscles, and better health.

 1. Find the right mattress firmness